 1. SBL Bio-Combination 4 Tablet

 This homoeopathic tablet is indicated for constipation with dry, hard stools.
-It works by improving digestion and liver function, helping to manage symptoms such as foul breath and alternate diarrhoea.
+It improves digestion and liver function, helping to manage symptoms such as foul breath and diarrhoea.

-Containing Senna angustifolia and Terminalia chebula, this tablet helps regulate bowel movements and reduce bloating.
+This tablet contains Senna angustifolia and Terminalia chebula, which help regulate bowel movements and reduce bloating.
 It is particularly useful for treating constipation caused by slowing of the intestines or irritable bowel syndrome.

-This homeopathic remedy is often recommended for gentle and effective relief from constipation.
+This homoeopathic remedy is often recommended for gentle and effective relief from constipation.
 While specific details are not provided here, it is known for its efficacy in promoting regular bowel movements.

 4. Dr. Vaidya’s Constipation Relief Tablet

-An Ayurvedic blend of 7 herbs, including Sonamukhi, Nishottar, and Haritaki, this tablet helps relieve constipation without causing abdominal pain or watery motions.
-It also supports overall digestive function.
+This tablet is an Ayurvedic blend of 7 herbs, including Sonamukhi, Nishottar, and Haritaki.
+It helps relieve constipation without causing abdominal pain or watery motions and supports overall digestive function.

 5. Repl Dr Advice No 29 Constipation Drop

-These homeopathic drops help regulate bowel movements and relieve constipation symptoms.
+These homoeopathic drops help regulate bowel movements and relieve constipation symptoms.
 Although specific ingredients are not detailed here, they are known for their gentle and effective action.

 6. Gynoveda Constipation Relief Tablet

-Utilising the power of Haritaki and Castor Oil, this tablet provides potent relief from constipation.
+This tablet, which uses the power of Haritaki and Castor Oil, provides potent relief from constipation.
 It aids in treating hardened stools and promoting regular bowel movements.

 7. Softovac Sugar Free Bowel Regulator